Skip to Main Content

 Ways to research regulations:

-• If you would like to use an Index, the Secretary of State provides annual indexes in PDF and html from 1997 - Present.
+• Index: the Secretary of State provides annual indexes in PDF and html from 1997 - Present.

 • Indexes for the years 2008 - Present contain full lists of all the rules and non-rule entries published in the weekly issues for that year.